How a family's love for camping became a movement to make nature's healing power accessible to every family

 Finding belonging in the redwoods

-Fostering year-round connections where families support each other, organize their own adventures, and build lasting friendships
+Addressing the loneliness epidemic through year-round connections where families support each other, organize their own adventures, and build lasting friendships

-The Miller and Austin families at a chance meetup—the kind of friendship that starts on the trail and extends far beyond it
+The Miller and Austin families at a chance meetup, the kind of friendship that starts on the trail and extends far beyond it